clong33/cmsc434-project/README.md

 # cmsc434-project
 A working website for kiosks in the Iribe Center at UMD.
+#### NOTE: If the career service page or the tutor resources page doesn't seem correctly oriented, try zooming in or out of the respective page till you have achieved the correct orientation.

 ## Directions for pages
 ### Campus Map